ConquerorsOfMystery/seabass/README.md

 It has barely started.
 CBAS's raw immediate capabilities do not yet replace Rust or C++, let alone revolutionize the industry.

-If I can keep working on it, and keep having good ideas. this should change soon.
+If I can keep working on it, and keep having good ideas this should change soon.

+# Do you have a time-estimate for how long this would take?

+If I had 8 months of concentrated development time I could probably do it.

+I know my own capabilities, I believe I understand where this project has to go, and thus I am confident in that figure.

 # TECHNOLOGY DEVELOPMENT ROADMAP